About the Members

 Michelle Marks is the Vice Provost for Academic Affairs at George Mason University.
 In this capacity, she is responsible for campus-wide administrative leadership and coordination of academic programs, advising, planning, assessment, and accreditation.
-She is also an Associate Professor of Management in Mason’s School of Business.
+She is also a Professor of Management in Mason’s School of Business.

 Ms. Marks has spent her career studying leadership development and teamwork in organizations.
 She has published theoretical models and empirical studies that illustrate the dynamic nature of the collaborative processes used by organizational teams and the critical roles of team leaders.